Liver Qi Stagnation–What Is It and How to Deal?

 Liver Qi Stagnation might be what’s going on.
 Read on to learn more about what it is and what to do about it.

 In Traditional Chinese medicine (TCM), the concept of Qi, plays a crucial role in maintaining overall health and well-being.
 One of the most common imbalances and pattern differentiation within the body is known as Liver Qi Stagnation.
-This condition is rooted in TCM principles, where the Liver is not just a physiological hunk of tissues that filters blood and hormones, but a complex system responsible for the smooth flow of Qi, emotional regulation, blood and hormone balance, and is an essential aspect of the Wood element within yourself.
-In this article, we will explore Liver Qi Stagnation, its causes, symptoms, and approaches to restore balance.
+This condition is rooted in TCM principles, where the Liver is not just a physiological hunk of tissues that filters blood and hormones but a complex system responsible for the smooth flow of Qi, emotional regulation, blood and hormone balance, and is an essential aspect of the Wood element within yourself.
+This article will explore Liver Qi Stagnation, its causes, symptoms, and approaches to restore balance.

 Understanding Liver Qi Stagnation